 by other amateur radio emergency communications groups elsewhere

-ALERT provides emergency communications services to the NWS seven days a week, 365 days a year through use of a 24 hour on-call system.
+provides emergency communications services to the NWS seven days a week, 365 days a year through use of a 24 hour on-call system.